FixedEffects/InteractiveFixedEffectModels.jl/README.md

 		- `:l_bfgs`

-		Instead of an optimization method, choose the method described in Bai (2009) using `method = :svd`.
+		Rather than an optimization method, you can also choose the method described in Bai (2009) using `method = :svd`.
 	## Install

 	```julia